Setting up SSH port forwarding

 sudo, because it specifies a port to listen on that is less than 1024.

 sudo haproxy -f haproxyconf.txt

 Configuring the SSH base URL

-Once port forwarding is set up, you will need to configure the SSH base URL in Bitbucket so that the clone urls presented in Bitbucket indicate the correct host and port to clone from.
-See the SSH base URL section in Enable SSH access to Git repositories.
+Once port forwarding is set up, you will need to configure the SSH base URL in Bitbucket Server so that the clone urls presented in Bitbucket Server indicate the correct host and port to clone from.
+See the SSH base URL section in Enabling SSH access to Git repositories in Bitbucket Server.